-Italian at St William's School commences in Year 4 and continues through to Year 6.
-These years of Italian learning provide a solid base for the study of the language, its function, structure and connectedness to our language.
+Japanese at St William's School is studied in Years 5 and 6.
+These years of Japanese learning provide a solid base for the study of the language, its function, structure and connectedness to our language.
 As well, it provides opportunities for the children to develop an understanding of another culture and to reflect on the differences and similarities that create global creativity.
-Activities combine: listening, speaking, reading and writing which have their focus in everyday situations.
+Activities combine: listening, speaking, reading and writing, which have their focus in everyday situations.

 The Arts specialists work together each year on the school musical which involves all students.
 It adopts the theme that the classes have studied during their specialist lessons.

 Health and Physical Education play a vital role in improving the health and wellbeing of our students.
 St William’s is committed to working with the members of our community to ensure all students can experience the health and social benefits that flow from an active lifestyle.
 Our quest to have more students physically active is reflected through the range of programs and initiatives we provide.
 We strive to open up new and improved sport and recreation opportunities.
 As well as increasing participation, many of these programs also aim to help participants improve their skills, regardless of their level.